znframework/single-edition/readme.md

 Easy integration of internal and external structure.<br />
 It is also flexible.<br />
 PHP versions 7.0.0 + are supported.<br />
-It is complied with PSR standarts and contains exclusively.<br />
+It is complied with PSR standarts and contains exclusively.
-ZN Framework is suitable for Multiple Application Development.
 </p>